 24-Hour Crisis Lines

-A person who has tried to kill him/herself is especially at risk, even if previous attempts didn’t seem serious.
-Unless they are helped, they may try again and the next time could be fatal.
+A person who has tried to kill him/herself is especially at risk, even if previous attempts did not appear serious.
+Unless they are helped, they may try again and it could be fatal.
 For more information, go to:

 - Helping a Suicidal Person